drbean/edit/jeffreykuo/send_editing_Final_send.md

 overcome the challenge of system development, the process was split into two parts:

-Part 1：Surface texture feature & roughness prediction.
+Part 1: Surface texture feature & roughness prediction.
 The strategy was to get image texture features of the workpiece first, and then to build a surface roughness prediction processor.